 The simplest way to explain the differences is EMS mode goes directly to the muscle and causes a noticeable movement and contraction to the muscle, and the TENS signal bypasses the muscle and goes deep to the nerve to block pain.
 EMS is helpful with muscle recovery, muscle strengthening, or massaging of sore muscles.

-A person who has pulled a muscle, or has done an intense workout would use EMS.
-Massaging of the muscle group will assist with the decrease in recovery time.
-Moreover, EMS should be used for recovery, rehabilitation, strength, and toning.
+A person who has pulled a muscle or has done an intense workout would use EMS.
+Massaging of the muscle group assists with the decrease in recovery time.
+EMS should be used for recovery, rehabilitation, strength, and toning.
 TENS should be used to treat pain.
 TENS blocks the pain signal, increases blood flow (quicker healing), and enhances endorphin production.

 Our FDA Cleared units have the ability to deliver both TENS and EMS.
-This, in addition to our high quality standards, allows our units to be more helpful and versatile compared to competitor’s units.
-Moreover, some treatments may require both TENS and EMS during the treatment process.
-For example, with Knee replacement surgery the analgesic effects of TENS are desired to relieve pain while the effects of EMS are desired to regrow and strengthen the muscles.
-With StimRx you get the best of both with our world class electronic muscle stimulators.
+This, in addition to our high-quality standards, allows our units to be more helpful and versatile compared to competitor’s units.
+Some treatments may require both TENS and EMS during the treatment process.
+With Knee replacement surgery the analgesic effects of TENS are desired to relieve pain while the effects of EMS are desired to regrow and strengthen the muscles.
+Flextone devices offer the best of both with our world-class electronic muscle stimulators.

-If you need help deciding which is for you please call our 24/7 support hotline at 1.800.573.8171 for a FREE TENS and EMS consultation.
+If you need help deciding which device is for you, please Contact Us for a FREE TENS & EMS consultation.